 In addition to an active role in the collaborative HASD&IC 2019 CHNA process, Sharp contracted separately with the IPH at SDSU to conduct a number of community engagement activities to collect input specifically from Sharp providers as well as from patients and community members served by Sharp hospitals.
-Specifically for SCHHC, this input focused on behavioral health, cancer, diabetes, senior health (now termed aging concerns), and the needs of highly vulnerable patients and community members.
+This input focused on behavioral health, cancer, diabetes, maternal health and prenatal care, senior health (now termed aging concerns), and the needs of highly vulnerable patients and community members.
 These additional efforts included focus groups and KI interviews involving 50 Sharp providers and 14 patients/community members.
 Further, IPH created a case study with the intent of representing a "typical" patient experience within Sharp.
-The specific focus of this case study was breast cancer, and data collected during the community engagement activities and from literature reviews supported development of the case study.
+The case studies focused specifically on breast cancer and high-risk pregnancy.
+Data collected during the community engagement activities and from literature reviews supported development of the case studies.

-Lastly, the SCHHC 2019 CHNA community engagement process included a robust online survey conducted through the Sharp Insight Community.
+Lastly, the SCVMC 2019 CHNA community engagement process included a robust online survey conducted through the Sharp Insight Community.
 The Sharp Insight Community is a private online environment for Sharp patients and their families, community members, Sharp employees, and Sharp-affiliated physicians.
 The 2019 CHNA Sharp Insight Community online survey sought to obtain feedback on the top health and social needs faced by SDC community members, as well as assess their awareness of community outreach programs offered by Sharp.
 The online survey also provided participants the opportunity to provide specific suggestions for Sharp to improve community health and well-being.
 A total of 380 community members completed the online survey.
-Figure 3 below summarizes SCHHC 2019 CHNA community engagement:
+Figure 3 below summarizes SCVMC 2019 CHNA community engagement: